Pumpkin Spice Latte Smoothie

 - 1/2 tsp vanilla extract

-- optional: 2-3 small pitted dates, 1 tbsp pure maple syrup or 1 tbsp coconut sugar if you want a little extra sweetness
+- optional: 2-3 pitted dates or 1 tbsp maple syrup or coconut sugar

 - Place all ingredients in a high-powered blender and mix until completely smooth.